 Take control of a client’s SEO strategy

-By taking control of their whole SEO strategy, you’ll have a lot more work available then if you simply offered to write a few blog posts.
+By taking control of their whole SEO strategy, you’ll have a lot more work available than if you simply offered to write a few blog posts.

 You’ll need to research keywords.
 Maybe you’ll even change your content calendar based on your research.
 Or if a piece of content isn’t bringing in results, edit it so that it’s more relevant to your search term.